Carrier Air Wing Five: 2000s

-Kitty Hawk with CVW-5 got under way 1 October 2001 with a mere 24-hour turnaround, after an accelerated sea trials and carrier qualifications period, carried out on short notice following the events of 11 September.
+USS Kitty Hawk with CVW-5 got under way 1 October 2001 with a mere 24-hour turnaround, after an accelerated sea trials and carrier qualifications period, carried out on short notice following the events of 11 September.
 The air wing contingent included eight F/A-18 Hornet aircraft from VFA-192 and VFA-195 and pilots from VFA-27.
 Also in DET A were three S-3 Vikings from VS-21, and two SH-60 Seahawks from HS-14.
-The initial plan for CVW-5 was to provide air defense during the Kitty Hawk's transit to station.
+The initial plan for CVW-5 was to provide air defense during the USS Kitty Hawk's transit to station.
 The Air Wing was able to work around the Special Operations mission, however, and established a more offensive mission for themselves.
 Air Wing aviators flew 600 missions over Afghanistan as part of the attacks, including more than 100 combat sorties during this at sea period.

-At the same time, two C-2A Greyhounds from VRC-30 Detachment 5 were based at Naval Support Activity Bahrain providing logistical support to all four carriers on station, Kitty Hawk, USS Enterprise, USS Theodore Roosevelt, and USS Carl Vinson.
+At the same time, two C-2A Greyhounds from VRC-30 Detachment 5 were based at Naval Support Activity Bahrain providing logistical support to all four carriers on station, USS Kitty Hawk, USS Enterprise, USS Theodore Roosevelt, and USS Carl Vinson.
 The Providers from VRC-30's Detachment 5 were the only C-2A squadron in the region qualified for night operations.
 The Providers lived up to their name, supplying the four carrier battle groups with 1500 passengers and 350,000 pounds of cargo.

 From 30 October through 16 November 2001, the strike element of the Air Wing participated in a weapons training detachment at Kadena Air Base in Okinawa.
 The Air Wing completed 50 sorties per day for the entire three-week period with a 98% sortie completion rate.
 In all there were 640 sorties flown for a total of 1,040 flight hours and over 250 tons of ordnance dropped.
 In spite of this rigorous training schedule, there were no mishaps or incidents of foreign object damage (FOD), and no liberty incidents.
-All this was done despite being uncoupled from the Air Wing's maintenance support, housed on the Kitty Hawk.
+All this was done despite being uncoupled from the Air Wing's maintenance support, housed on the USS Kitty Hawk.

 In 2003 was the final cruise with the F-14A Tomcat.
-CVW-5 deployed to the Persian Gulf and supported Operation Iraqi Freedom flying from Kitty Hawk.
+CVW-5 deployed to the Persian Gulf and supported Operation Iraqi Freedom flying from USS Kitty Hawk.
 VF-154 Black Knights deployed several aircraft to Al Udeid in Qatar and supported Special Operations Forces in Iraq alongside the USAF and Royal Air Force aircraft deployed to that airbase.
 Later that year, VF-154 departed NAF Atsugi to transition to the F/A-18F Super Hornet, and VFA-27 transitioned to the F/A-18E Super Hornet while VFA-102 became part of CVW-5, flying the F/A-18F.

-In August 2008, USS George Washington replaced Kitty Hawk as the U.S. Navy's forward deployed carrier and CVW-5 was reassigned to George Washington.
+In August 2008, USS George Washington replaced USS Kitty Hawk as the U.S. Navy's forward deployed carrier and CVW-5 was reassigned to USS George Washington.